gi8lino/k8s-gitops/README.md

 :round_pushpin: Using SOPS with GnuPG allows to encrypt and decrypt secrets.

-Create a Flux GPG Key and export the fingerprint
+Create a GPG Key for Flux:

 ```sh
 export GPG_TTY=$(tty)